Dirty War: Isabel Perón's government

 Peronist guerrillas, estimated at 300 to 400 active members (Montoneros) in 1977 (and 2000 at its peak in 1975, though almost half of them related to militia), committed a number of attacks during this period such as bombings at the Goodyear and Firestone distributors, Riker and Eli pharmaceutical laboratories, Xerox Corporation, and Pepsi-Cola bottling companies.
-Director-general of the Fiat Concord company in Argentina was kidnapped by ERP guerrillas in Buenos Aires on 21 March 1972 and found murdered on 10 April. in 1973, a Ford Motor Company executive was killed in a kidnapping attempt; a Peugeot representative was kidnapped and later released for a reported US$200,000., and FAP guerrillas killed John Swint, the American general manager of the Ford Motor Company.
+Director-general of the Fiat Concord company in Argentina was kidnapped by ERP guerrillas in Buenos Aires on 21 March 1972 and found murdered on 10 April.
+In 1973, a Ford Motor Company executive was killed in a kidnapping attempt.
+A Peugeot representative was kidnapped and later released for a reported US$200,000, and FAP guerrillas killed John Swint, the American general manager of the Ford Motor Company.
 On December, the director of Peugeot in Argentina was kidnapped.

 In 1974, FAP guerrillas killed the labour relations manager of the IKA-Renault Motor Company in Córdoba.
 In 1975 a manager of an auto parts factory and a production manager of Mercedes-Benz were kidnapped by Montoneros, and an executive of the US Chrysler Corporation and a manager of the Renault plant in Córdoba were killed.
 In 1976, Enrique Aroza Garay of German-owned Borgward automobile factory and a Chrysler executive were killed.
 In all, 83 servicemen and policemen were killed in left-wing guerrilla incidents.

 Annihilation decrees

 In 1975, the Guevarist People's Revolutionary Army (ERP), inspired by Che Guevara's foco theory, began a small rural insurgency in the province of Tucumán with no more than 100 men and women, but were soon defeated by the Argentine Army.
-In February 1975, Isabel Perón signed the secret presidential decree 261, which ordered the army to illegally neutralize and/or "annihilate" the insurgency in Tucumán, the smallest province in Argentina.
+In February 1975, Isabel Perón signed the secret presidential decree 261, which ordered the army to illegally neutralise and/or "annihilate" the insurgency in Tucumán, the smallest province in Argentina.
 Operativo Independencia granted power to the armed forces to "execute all military operations necessary for the effects of neutralizing or annihilating the action of subversive elements acting in the Province of Tucumán".
 Extreme right-wing death squads used their hunt for far-left guerrillas as a pretext to exterminate any and all ideological opponents on the left and as a cover for common crimes.

 In July, there was a general strike.
 The government, presided temporarily by provisional president of the Senate Ítalo Luder from the Peronist party, replacing Isabel (who was ill for a short period), issued three decrees, 2770, 2771 and 2772.
 These created a Defense Council headed by the president and including his ministers and chiefs of the armed forces.
 It was given the command of the national and provincial police and correctional facilities and its mission was to "annihilate [...] subversive elements throughout the country".